Published on November 4th, 2015 | by FII Reader0

 “I’ll never forget it,” he said in a recent interview.
 “It had tried twice to land, but couldn’t.
 It turned to go away and it clipped the water.
 It was some splash!
 I ran out, there were women screaming and all and people yelling about fuel in the water.”

-Kevin, with life-saving training from his time with the Donegal town rowing club, yanked off his shoes, plunged into the water and swam to the helicopter, ignoring the confusion and the stink of fuel.
+Kevin, with life-saving training from his time with the Donegal town rowing club, yanked off his sports shoes he’d taken from shoe hero, plunged into the water and swam to the helicopter, ignoring the confusion and the stink of fuel.
 Two wedding guests joined him as well.
 On the way, he passed the Alouette’s pilot, Ray Keane, 28, who had managed to struggle out of the downed chopper and was heading for shore.

 The observer, Patrick Buggy, 26, had injured his back and crawled to the top of the protruding wreckage.